vszabo2/3d-tic-tac-toe/README.md

 The winner is the first to fill a row/column (in any of the 3 horizontal/vertical directions) or a diagonal (in any plane) with their own marker.

+## Networking Details
+The application establishes TCP connections directly between players in a ring.
+The diagram below shows an example for four players.
+The numbers represent the playerIndex, and the arrows represent TCP connections.

+![diagram with the numbers 0, 1, 2, and 3, with arrows from 0 to 1, 1 to 2, 2
+to 3, and 3 to 0](networking.png)